 It was all a tease of the colorful Capitol, which readers had only been able to imagine until then.
 “It was really about teasing because there was a lot obviously that we didn’t give away and people never saw until they got to the film.”

-Clearly, social media was a tremendous factor in driving the success of The Hunger Games, but no one is under the impression that traditional media--print ads, TV commercials, outdoor--is no longer essential.
+Clearly, social media was a tremendous factor in driving the success of The Hunger Games, but no one is under the impression that traditional media--print ads, TV commercials, outdoor--are no longer essential.
 In fact, by turning the release of those traditional campaigns into online events, Lionsgate was able to turn advertising and public relations into the cornerstone of its social campaign.

 The release of each character’s poster and each trailer became huge moments for them online, in part by driving people to Twitter from the posters.
 “They created a ton of social buzz and got everyone really excited,” says DePalma.
 “And within the first 24 hours of the release of the trailer, it had 8 million views.
 “I think Tim Palen described it best,” says DePalma of her boss.
 “He said it was just the perfect storm where everything just aligned and really kind of had to feed off each other.
 So, I really don’t think one over the other is more important.
 I really do think that they had to complement each other.”